cshuptrine/nyckle-website-new/_posts/2023-08-28-hierarchical-image-classification-vs-flat-classification-what-does-your-ml-task-need.md

 stage: false
 featured: false
 headliner: false
-seo_title: Hierarchical Image Classification vs. Flat Classification
 summary: In this article, we explain the differences between hierarchical and flat image classification and make the case for why a flat structure is often the better choice for many use cases.
-seo_description: We explain the differences between hierarchical image classification and flat and make the case for why a flat structure is often the better choice.
+description: We explain the differences between hierarchical image classification and flat and make the case for why a flat structure is often the better choice.
-og_image: /blog/images/hierarchical-image-classification-header-image.png
+image: /blog/images/hierarchical-image-classification-header-image.webp
 ---
 The objective of image classification is to categorize an image into one or more labels of your choosing.
 When building an image classifier, you can either use hierarchical image classification or flat image classification.